fttlov/JCAdvance/README.md

 - **Gyro Melee Gesture:** Perform physical punching, hooking, or hammering gestures to trigger virtual buttons
 - **Gyro Space Option:** A crucial setting for Gyro Mouse/Stick modes (see [Technical Details](#technical-details-and-bug-fixes) for more information)
 - **Left handed mode:** Option to read Gyro data from the left Joy-Con in combined mode
+- **Gyro Tightening Adjustment:** filter to eliminate hand tremors and hardware sensor noise by JibbSmart
 - **Gyro manual recalibrating:** Place device on a flat surface, press customizable hotkey and wait the beep
 - **Smart Sensitivity Adjustment:** Аdjust the sensitivity by hotkeys in game and view the latest values in the console
 - **Polling Rate Option:** Increase the polling rate for smoother motion response